- Home

 Strengthening your core can make a world of difference in preventing back pain.

-When core muscles are weak, the body relies more on surrounding structures, including ligaments (the tissue that connects bone to bone) and spinal bones or discs, for stability.
+When core muscles are weak, the body relies more on surrounding structures, including ligaments (the tissue that connects bones) and spinal bones or discs, for stability.
 This can result in pain.

-As a result, strengthening your core can take some pressure off your back and spinal discs.
+In turn, strengthening your core can take pressure off your back and spinal discs.
 It can also increase spinal support, improve balance, and help correct posture.

 This study found that core exercises may be more effective than general exercise in reducing pain and improving movement in people with chronic lower back pain.
-Another study found that core stabilisation exercises were more effective than routine physical therapy exercises in improving pain in people with chronic non-specific lower back pain.
+Another study found core stabilisation exercises were more effective than routine physical therapy exercises in improving chronic non-specific lower back pain.

-According to experts, some of the best exercises for core strengthening include planking, side planking, glute bridges, and bird dog.
-Check out these six exercises to strengthen your lower back and core muscles from Back Intelligence to get started.
+According to experts, some of the best exercises for core strengthening include planking, glute bridges, and bird dog.
+Check out these six exercises to strengthen your lower back and core muscles from PostureFlow to get started.

 3. Up your calcium and vitamin D intake

 Calcium and vitamin D are essential for bone health.
-Roughly 99% of calcium in the body is found in bones, and it forms a key part of their structure.
+Over 99% of the body’s calcium is found in bones, and it forms a key part of their structure.
 Vitamin D helps the gut absorb calcium, store it in skeletal tissue, and regulate the production of cells used to build and maintain bones.

-As a result, research suggests that being deficient in calcium and vitamin D can weaken bones, including the spine, and increase the risk of back pain.
+As a result, research suggests that deficiencies in calcium and vitamin D can weaken bones, including the spine, and increase the risk of back pain.

-In this study, the severity of lower back pain increased in people with vitamin D deficiency; while another study suggested that increasing vitamin D intake may help improve back pain in overweight and obese people.
+In this study, the severity of lower back pain grew in people with vitamin D deficiency, while another study suggested that increasing vitamin D intake may improve back pain in overweight and obese people.

-More generally, getting enough calcium and vitamin D is also key for reducing the risk of osteoporosis, which can cause back pain.
+More generally, getting enough calcium and vitamin D is also key to reducing the risk of osteoporosis, which can cause back pain.

 For ideas on how to up your intake, check out our articles: Everything you need to know about calcium and What is vitamin D and why do we need it to stay healthy?